Wild Reefnet Sockeye Salmon

 The gear consists of two small, narrow, stationary barges with a net suspended underwater between them.
 The crews wait for the flood tide to bring the harvest, and as salmon rise to clear the reef, spotters in the rigs' trademark towers call out for the net to be raised.

-The salmon are funneled by hand into a live well where each fish can be inspected and non-target species can be released back to the sea, unharmed.
+The salmon are funneled by hand into a live well where each fish can be inspected and other seafood species can be released back to the sea, unharmed.
 This interlude also relaxes the fish and allows time for the lactic acid in their muscles to dissipate, ensuring optimal flavor.

 At the end of the day, the salmon are bled and placed in insulated totes with slushed ice.
 They are ferried by the fishing tender to the processing plant at the harbor where they're cleaned, processed, and flash-frozen to preserve their fresh flavor and texture.